semrush/intergalactic/website/docs/components/button/button.md

 We recommend using a **button with an icon and text** in cases where:

-- the button is a CTA, and it needs an additional visual accent in the form of an icon;
+- the button is a CTA, and it needs an additional visual accent (icon);
 - the interface has enough space for buttons;
-- the user is not yet familiar with the functionality of the button, and one icon/text may not be enough for them to understand.
+- user is not yet familiar with the functionality of the button, and icon or only text may not be enough for them to understand.

 We recommend using the **icon button** if:

 - space for controls is limited;
-- the user can easily understand from the context its function (purpose)/the user is already trained and understands the functionality of the button without a lettering or explanation.
+- user can easily understand from the context its function (purpose) / user understands the functionality of the button without an explanation.

-> 💡 **Attach a tooltip with information about its function to the icon button**.
-It can help the user understand functionality of the button if the icon provides ambiguous information.
+> 💡 **Add a tooltip with information about button's function to the icon-only button**.
+It helps user to understand functionality of the button if the icon is not the obvious one.

-@## Button name
+@## Button label

-The button name must start with a capital letter.
+Button label always starts with a capital letter.

 ![capitalize](static/capitalize.png)

-The button name shall not exceed 3 words.
-Such controls are difficult to read.
-Try to fit the desired meaning into the shortest possible name.
+**Button label shall not exceed three words.** Too wordy controls are difficult to read.
+Try to fit the desired meaning into the short label.

 ![max length](static/max_length.png)

-The name of the button should clearly indicate what happens after you click on it.
+The label of the button should clearly indicate what happens after user clicks on it.

 ![action](static/define_action.png)

 @## Branded buttons

-Sometimes you need to show that the button connects or links to some other service.
-In this case, you should use a branded color for the background or the corresponding color icon of the service.
+Sometimes you need to show that button connects or links to some other service.
+In this case, use a branded color for the background or the corresponding color icon of the service.

-It is better to completely paint the button in a branded color when you need to focus on it, and it will not violate the visual hierarchy of the product.
+- You can completely color the button in a branded color when you need to focus user on it.

-> We recommend using the branded icon inside the secondary buttons.
-This is the safest option in relation to the visual hierarchy of the product.
+- You can use secondary button with the branded icon inside.
+This is the safest option in relation to saving the visual hierarchy of the product.

 ![brand button](static/button-brand.png)

-@## Groups of buttons and other controls
+@## Groups of buttons

-To combine the components such as Button, Input, and Select, we have the [NeighborLocation](/utils/neighbor-location) component.
+To combine the components such as Button, Input, and Select, use the [NeighborLocation](/utils/neighbor-location) component.

 @page button-a11y
 @page button-api